MyArtGallery

 Represented Artists and Artistic Direction

-Fox Galleries works with a carefully selected roster of contemporary artists whose practices span abstract, figurative, landscape, and still-life traditions, all infused with modern sensibilities.
-The represented artists include Robert Andrew, Matteo Bernasconi, David Asher Brook, Tim Clarkson, Richard Dunlop, Jo Darvall, Esther Erlich, Joanna Gambotto, Jane Giblin, Stephen Glassborow, Bec Juniper, Brendan Kelly, Al Poulet, Victor Rubin, Nigel Sense, Peter Thomas, Murray Walker, and Belinda Wilson.
-This collective represents diverse approaches to contemporary practice, united by the gallery's commitment to consistently excellent artistic work.
+Fox Galleries, Collingwood VIC 3066, works with a specific group of contemporary artists whose work spans abstract, figurative, landscape, and still life with modern sensibilities.
+The gallery represents Robert Andrew, Matteo Bernasconi, David Asher Brook, Tim Clarkson, Richard Dunlop, Jo Darvall, Esther Erlich, Joanna Gambotto, Jane Giblin, Stephen Glassborow, Bec Juniper, Brendan Kelly, Al Poulet, Victor Rubin, Nigel Sense, Peter Thomas, Murray Walker, and Belinda Wilson.
+What ties them together isn't a uniform style but a commitment to producing strong work, backed by a gallery that takes its job seriously.

 Exhibition Program and Multiple Spaces